jtangney/gke-federated-learning/testing/README.md

 - deploy test pod to the default namespace.
 You use this test pod to perform requests against the service in the tenant namespace.
 `kubectl apply -f ./testing/test.yaml -n default`

+- wait for the pod to be ready
+`kubectl wait --for=condition=Ready pod -l app=test -n default`

 - The default namespace is not enabled for Istio injection.
 Verify the pod does not have an istio-proxy container
 `kubectl -n default get pods -l app=test -o jsonpath='{.items..spec.containers[*].name}'`